 In addition to the rich-body of work underscoring the important and complex role of revision in writing, researchers have explored the benefits of adopting design language in writing pedagogy, such as characterizing writing pedagogy as a wicked \cite{rittel1967wicked} design thinking problem \cite{leverenz2014design, purdy2014can}.
-There has also been some valuable work in HCI to support novel editing practices, such as supporting constraints and consistency in maintaining domain-specific terms across complex documents \cite{han2020textlets} using persistent, reified \cite{10.1145/345513.345267} text selections, and present the idea and implementation of a \textit{varientlet}, that allows writers to store and compare two variations.
+There has also been some valuable work in HCI in designing novel editing practices, such as supporting constraints and consistency in maintaining domain-specific terms across complex documents \cite{han2020textlets} using persistent, reified \cite{10.1145/345513.345267} text selections that allow writers to store and compare two variations.
 However, further innovation in this space is needed to design affordances for writers that support the simultaneous consideration of multiple variations during the revision process.

-In this paper, we contribute to this line of work, and present a suite of interface elements that work together in supporting writers with the rapid exploration of multiple text variations in a non-linear fashion, in alignment with the nature of the revision process, and offer empirical insights into the applicability of design ideas in HCI on the parallel consideration of variations to the specific task of revision in writing.
+We contribute to this line of work, and present a suite of interface elements that work together in supporting writers with the rapid exploration and organization of multiple text variations in a non-linear fashion, in alignment with the nature of the revision process, and offer empirical insights into the applicability of design ideas in HCI on the parallel consideration of variations to the specific task of revision in writing.